t33bu/retroimagify/README.md

 ## Palette file format

-The first line is the screen resolution: width,height
+The first line is the screen resolution: _width,height_

-The following lines contain the RGB value of a color per line: r,g,b
+The following lines contain the RGB value of a color per line: _R,G,B_

-Hexadecimal numbers are used
+Hexadecimal numbers are used.
 ```
 140,c8      # screen resoution
 00,00,00    # colors...